bloominstituteoftechnology/Theory-Of-Computation/objectives/languages/README.md

 ### Look for Compile Errors

 The following PL/0 code has a syntax error in it.
 What needs to be fixed?

-Use the BNF of the language, above.
+    *For sure there needs to be a DO statement after the WHILE --> WHILE x <= 10 DO, i believe this is the only issue Use the BNF of the language, above.

 ```pl/0